Mathieu-Desrochers/Schemings/documentation/macros/define-table.md

 basic procedures
 ----------------
-Expands to the following procedures:
+Expands to the following procedures.
+The insert procedure returns the generated id.
+The select procedure returns a list containing the matching row.

     (define (employees-table-insert
       sql-connection